jaalto/project--emacs-epackage-template/README.rst

     # ...
 Now edit and remove files as needed in epackage/ directory
     # ... commit, push to Github

 That's it.
-Notify `Sources List`_ maintaner about your repository.
+Notify `Sources List`_ maintainer about your repository.
 More information can be found elsewhere in this document.

 Keeping up to date with the upstream